ddivebkhan/Quantitative-Trading/README.md

 ## How to Run the Project

 1.  **Install Libraries**: Ensure you have the required libraries installed.
-You can install them using pip
+You can install them using !pip install

+## Key Concepts

+*   **Moving Averages (MA)**: Used to smooth out price data and identify trends.
+*   **Relative Strength Index (RSI)**: A momentum indicator used to identify overbought and oversold conditions.
+*   **Trading Strategy**: A set of rules for making buy and sell decisions.
+*   **Cumulative Returns**: The total returns of an investment over time, calculated by multiplying the daily returns and adding them to the previous day's total return.

+## Notes

+*   This is a simplified analysis and trading strategy for demonstration purposes.
+It does not take into account transaction costs, taxes, or other real-world factors.
+*   The performance of the trading strategy is dependent on the selected parameters and market conditions and might not be profitable.